 When deciding on the layout for your console, please remember to allow sufficient clearance behind the console for switches, wiring, gauge connections and any ancillary equipment.
-For example, if you opt to mount your head-unit in the upper position, the angle of the head-unit when installed in the console will restrict what you can fit into the area immediately below the head-unit.
+This is especially important if you opt to mount your head-unit in the upper position.
+The angle of the head-unit when installed in the console will restrict what/where you can fit into the area immediately below the head-unit.

-The MUD Console comes without any pre-formed cut outs to allow you to create your own unique dash design.
-To cut out the hole for the head unit, place the radio mounting 'frame' onto the portion of the console where you wish to install it and then draw round the outside of the 'frame'.
-To cut out the holes in the console, we recommend using a Jigsaw, power saw ('Sawzall'), or cut-off wheel in a 'Dremel' type multi-tool or similar.
+The MUD Console allows you to create your own unique dash design.
+To cut out the hole for the head unit, place the radio mounting frame or cage onto the portion of the console where you wish to install it and then draw around the outside of the cage.
+To cut out the holes in the console, we recommend using a padsaw, jigsaw or cut-off wheel in a 'Dremel' type multitool or similar.

-To relocate the cigarette lighter you'll need to drill a 28mm hole in the console.
-The socket can be positioned in either of the recessed circular mouldings.
-On Soft-Top and Pick-Up models, the vacant recess that would normally house the rear wiper switch provides you with the option to fit another cigarette lighter socket to use as secondary 12v power supply.
-If fitting one of the MUD marine grade 12v sockets you'll need to drill a 30mm hole.
+To relocate the factory style cigarette lighter, you'll need to drill a 28mm hole in the console.
+If you're installing a Blue Sea socket, you'll need a 28mm hole.
+Sockets can be positioned in either of the recessed circular mouldings.
+On Soft-Top and Pick-Up models, the vacant recess that would normally house the rear wash/wipe switch provides you with the option to fit an additional power socket.